 Low appetite or over-eating.
 Some may turn to food for comfort.
 That can lead to obesity.
 Or, at the other end of the spectrum, malnutrition if one has a low appetite because of their low mood.

 If you identify with any of these, or see them in a friend or loved one, you may want to consider getting help.
-Each of these impact women, men, children, older adults differently.
+Speaking with a licensed mental health professional is a good place to start.
+Each of these physical symptoms can impact women, men, children, older adults differently.

 Stigma Being Torn Down